 What is Bitcoin?

 Bitcoin is a decentralized, peer-to-peer currency that is hosted on a blockchain network.
-Using Bitcoin wallets, anyone can send Bitcoin to anywhere in the world at any time, without the involvement of any third-party.
+Using Bitcoin wallets, anyone can send Bitcoin anywhere in the world at any time without the involvement of any third party.

 Bitcoin wallets are made up of two secret codes called public and private keys.
 These keys, which are randomized strings of letters and numbers, give Bitcoin users true ownership of their funds.
 The private key, for example, is like an ID, because with it, you prove that the funds in your wallet belong to you.
 Therefore, it's important to never disclose your wallet's private key to anyone for any reason.
 On top of this, if you ever lose to it, you will lose access to your Bitcoin forever.